Abdulmumini Aminu

 Abdulmumini Aminu (born 1949) is a retired Nigerian army colonel, he was military governor of Borno State between August 1985 and August 1988 during the military regime of General Ibrahim Babangida.

+In May 2024, President Bola Ahmed Tinubu appointed Colonel Abdulmumini Aminu (Rtd) as the Pro-Chancellor and Chairman of the Governing Council of the Federal University Dutsin-Ma (FUDMA) in Katsina State.
+Under his leadership, the council held its inaugural retreat in December 2024 to familiarize members with university governance.
+That same month, the council approved the appointment of Dr. Musa Ajiya as the new Registrar of FUDMA.

 He later became chairman of the Nigeria Football Association, and then chairman of the West Africa Football Union.

+Birth and education

+Abdulmumini Aminu was born September 17th, 1949 in Katsina (city), Katsina State.
+He attended Kankiya Primary School from 1957-1962, then Government Secondary School, Funtua from 1963-1967.
+After joining the military, he graduated from the Nigerian Defence Academy Short Service Course in 1969, and Nigerian Army School of Infantry in 1972.

 Military career

 Aminu was one of the officers who arrested General Muhammadu Buhari in the August 1985 coup in which General Ibrahim Babangida came to power.
+At the time, Aminu was Military Assistant to Babangida, who was Chief of Army Staff.

 Aminu was a Major in his mid-thirties when Babangida appointed him governor of Borno State later that month.

 At Nigeria's first national AIDS conference in October 1987, Aminu said the theory that AIDS originated in Africa is a stalking horse for anti-black racism, due to a mentality that attributes everything that is bad and negative to the so-called "dark continent."

 As Borno Governor, Aminu was challenged by lack of funds, and initially by resistance to his authority as an outsider.